Bitdefender vs ESET: side-by-side comparison

 Customer support

 Reaching ESET’s customer support is more complicated.
 First, you’re offered only two options: AI Advisor or contacting technical support.
-In case you decide to contact technical support, you’ll have to fill in a form and wait for a response regarding your issue.
-Otherwise, if you want to contact the agent in real time you can use a phone line.
+In case you decide to contact technical support, you have to fill out a form and wait for a response regarding your issue.
+Otherwise, if you want to contact the agent in real time, you can use a phone line.

-Both providers offer the typical support channels like live chat and phone line in addition to each’s fairly active forum.
+Both providers offer typical support channels like live chat and phone line, in addition to active forums.
 They both also have huge knowledge bases if you prefer finding information yourself.

 Final verdict

 All in all, the clear winner of this comparison is Bitdefender.
-It offers feature-rich plans, high-level security and user-friendly apps – all for an affordable price.
-ESET, on the other hand, offers good base features but its pricing is more premium.
-In terms of performance it’s a tight race between both providers.
-However, taking into consideration the full service that each of the providers offer and the overall quality, Bitdefender is a better antivirus than ESET.
+It offers feature-rich plans, high-level security, and user-friendly apps – all for an affordable price.
+ESET, on the other hand, offers good base features, but its pricing is more premium.
+In terms of performance, it’s a tight race between both providers.
+However, taking into consideration the full service that each of the providers offers and the overall quality, Bitdefender is a better antivirus than ESET.

 FAQ